gomesh123/DeliveryApp/Delivery App.md

 - Statics

 ### Questions
-When the order comes,
+When the order comes
-- will the delivery person recieve notification  or should the restartuant assign the delivery person

-Restaturant will assign the order to the delivery person
+- Restaturant will assign the order to the delivery person

 ## Delivery Person
 Order
 - Status Control